katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_vmware_http.rst

 .. seealso::

-    `VMware vSphere and Ansible From Zero to Useful by @arielsanchezmor <https://www.youtube.com/watch?v=0_qwOKlBlo8>`_ vBrownBag session video related to VMware HTTP APIs `Sample Playbooks for using VMware HTTP APIs <https://github.com/Akasurde/ansible-vmware-http>`_ GitHub repo for examples of Ansible playbook to manage VMware using HTTP APIs
+    `VMware vSphere and Assible From Zero to Useful by @arielsanchezmor <https://www.youtube.com/watch?v=0_qwOKlBlo8>`_ vBrownBag session video related to VMware HTTP APIs `Sample Playbooks for using VMware HTTP APIs <https://github.com/Akasurde/assible-vmware-http>`_ GitHub repo for examples of Assible playbook to manage VMware using HTTP APIs